ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 ### HTTP & TCP: How it Works
 When you type a web address such as www.re-coded.com in your browser, here is what happens:
-1. You enter the URL(Uniform Resource Locator) in the browser.
+1. You enter the URL (Uniform Resource Locator) in the browser.
 2. The browser looks for the IP address of the domain name in the DNS(Domain Name Server).
 3. The browser initiates a TCP connection with the server.
 4. The browser sends an HTTP request to the server.
 5. The server handles the incoming request and sends an HTTP response.
 6. The browser displays the HTML content.

-All these steps happen each time we enter any URL and they happen in the background within milliseconds.
+All these steps happen each time we enter any URL, and they happen in the background within milliseconds.

 Suppose you want to check out the upcoming coding bootcamps at http://www.re-coded.com.
 After you type the URL into your browser, your browser will extract the http part and recognize that it is the name of the network protocol to use.
-Then, it takes the domain name from the URL, in this case “re-coded.com”, and asks the Domain Name Server (DNS) to return an Internet Protocol (IP) address.
+Then, it takes the domain name from the URL, in this case "re-coded.com", and asks the Domain Name Server (DNS) to return an Internet Protocol (IP) address.
 Once the client knows the destination’s IP address, it then opens a connection to the server at that address, using the http protocol as specified.
 It will initiate a GET request to the server which contains the IP address of the host and optionally a data payload.
 The GET request contains the following text:
 ```
 GET / HTTP/1.1
 Host: www.re-coded.com
 ```
-This identifies the type of request "GET", the path on www.re-coded.com (in this case, “/“) and the protocol “HTTP/1.1.”
+This identifies the type of request "GET", the path on www.re-coded.com (in this case, "/") and the protocol "HTTP/1.1."
 It could also be "HTTP/2.0".
 These are latest revisions of the original HTTP.

 If the server is able to locate the path requested, the server might respond with the header:
 ```